 Kdenlive

-Kdenlive is a powerful open-source editor that boasts a professional multi-track timeline.
-The secret weapon of Kdenlive for low-end PCs is its built-in "Proxy Editing" feature.
-It automatically creates tiny, low-resolution copies of your video files so you can edit smoothly without lag, and then renders the final video in full high quality.
+Kdenlive is a powerful open-source editor offering a multi-track timeline.
+The key feature for low-end PC users is its built-in "Proxy Editing".
+If you want to know how to edit 1080p footage without stuttering, Proxy Editing creates temporary, low-resolution copies of your files so you can edit smoothly, and then renders the final video in full quality.

 RAM Needed: 4GB RAM minimum.